garenmerritt/garenmerritt/README.md

 - 👋 Hi, I’m @garenmerritt
-- 👀 I’m interested in coding, health, technology, and travel.
+- 👀 I’m interested in information security with a focus on engineering, architecture, and GRC.
-- 🌱 I’m currently learning data analysis while pursuing a CompSci degree.
-To be continued
+- 🌱 I’m currently completing a CompSci degree.
-- 💞️ I’m looking to collaborate on beginner level projects in any field!
+- 💞️ I’m looking to collaborate and/or participate in beginner to intermediate level tasks or projects.
 - 📫 How to reach me garendoesgithub@gmail.com

 <!---